leo-liuzy/CodeUpdateArena/README.md

 ds = load_dataset("leo-liuzy/CodeUpdateArena")
 ```

-The *goal* of our benchmark is to update an LLM to be able to solve this program synthesis example *without providing documentation of the update at inference time*.Our Benchmark is available on HuggingFace 🤗 More benchmark details can be found [here](https://huggingface.co/datasets/leo-liuzy/CodeUpdateArena).
+The *goal* of our benchmark is to update an LLM to be able to solve this program synthesis example *without providing documentation of the update at inference time*.
+Our Benchmark is available on HuggingFace 🤗 More benchmark details can be found [here](https://huggingface.co/datasets/leo-liuzy/CodeUpdateArena).

 ### Dataset statistics